-In the case of transfers of a business or assets (either by a company split or a sale) made by a Japanese corporation or by a foreign corporation doing business through a permanent establishment in Japan (by a sale only), the capital gains are subject to corporate taxes at an effective rate of around 30 to 34 per cent (the rate differs depending upon the particulars of the seller).
-However, if such transfer is made by way of a company split constituting a tax-qualified company split satisfying certain conditions, the transfer can be made tax-free: that is, the capital gains taxation is deferred (which conditions, however, are unlikely to be met in the case of straightforward third-party acquisition deals).
+During 2017, M&A activities in Japan were still very active, and it is reported that the number of acquisitions involving Japanese companies continued to increase in 2017.
+We would say that the increased number of small or mid-size transactions was one of the trends in sale only), the capital gains are subject to corporate taxes at an effective rate of around 30 per cent to 34 per cent (the rate differs depending upon the particulars of the seller).
+However, if such transfer is made by way of a company split constituting a tax-qualified company split satisfying certain conditions, the transfer can be made tax-free; that is, the capital gains taxation is deferred (which conditions, however, are unlikely to be met in the case of straightforward third-party acquisition deals).
 No withholding tax applies to such capital gains taxation.
 These taxes are to be reported by the seller by filing a tax return, and are customarily borne by the seller.
 Japanese consumption taxes, in the case of a sale of business or assets, will be imposed at a rate of 8 per cent (10 per cent from October 2019) on transfers of taxable assets (including goodwill associated with the business in the case of a Japanese corporation) in Japan.
 These consumption taxes are customarily borne by the purchaser, and are added on to the purchase price and paid by the seller to the government by filing a tax return.
 The purchaser is generally entitled to take input tax credit as to the consumption taxes so paid to offset against its own consumption tax liability.
 However, no Japanese consumption taxes will be imposed if the transfer is made by a company split, as this is not a taxable transaction.